ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 * A theory of [[deductive system]]s.
 There is a bijection between categories and deductive systems.

 #Branches of category theory#
-A good, but  imperfect perspective of category theory can be obtained from the MSC subject classification (18-XX) (but remember the current one is from 2000 and reflects ideas of a year or two before that).
+A good, but  imperfect perspective of category theory can be obtained from the [MSC subject classification (18-XX)](http://www.ams.org/mathscinet/msc/msc.html?t=18-XX) (but remember the current one is from 2000 and reflects ideas of the decade before that).
 The subject has exploded into many new areas since.
-+--{: .query}
-[[Tim]]: it may be worth linking to a copy of that here.
-How can one do that?
-=--

 A probably incomplete list is: